maldworth/gphoto2pp/EXAMPLES.md

 Example 1
 ---------
-Has zero device interaction, so you can actually run this just to 'double check' that gphoto2 and gphoto2pp are installed and linked in your system.
-Each gphoto2pp member and class maps to a gphoto method, or struct with associated methods. **LibraryVersion** maps to 'gp_library_version(...)'.
+Has zero device interaction, so you can actually run this just to *double check* that gphoto2 and gphoto2pp are installed and linked in your system.
+Each gphoto2pp member and class maps to a gphoto method, or struct with associated methods. **LibraryVersion** maps to *gp_library_version(...)*.
 This trend will continue, , stripping off the gp_, or gp_camera_ and then CamelCasing the proceeding gphoto2 method signature.

 ```cpp
 #include "helper_gphoto2.hpp"